o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 // our account updates are applied on chain!
 ```

-In addition to `Mina.Metwork`, you can also use a simulated local blockchain for local testing:
+In addition to `Mina.Network`, you can also use a simulated local blockchain for local testing:

 ```ts
 const Local = Mina.LocalBlockchain();